suurjaak/NightFall/README.md

 NightFall
 =========

+A screen color dimmer for late hours.

-A small tray program that can change screen brightness and colour gamma settings on schedule, in order to achieve a more natural feeling during late hours.
+NightFall is a tray program to change screen brightness and colour gamma settings on schedule, in order to achieve a more natural feeling during late hours.

-Looking at a lit screen in a dark room can interfere with the sleep cycle, NightFall can provide a warm-coloured darker screen on desktop and laptop computers alike.
+Looking at a lit screen in a dark room can interfere with the sleep cycle, and is hard on the eyes in general.
+NightFall can provide a warm-coloured darker screen on desktop and laptop computers alike.

-Comes with a number of pre-defined brightness and colour themes, you can also create and save your own themes.
+Comes with a number of pre-defined brightness and colour themes;
+new themes can be added.

 [![Screenshots](https://raw.github.com/suurjaak/NightFall/gh-pages/img/th_collage.png)](https://raw.github.com/suurjaak/NightFall/gh-pages/img/collage.png)